decorative background art

 A retention direct mail campaign that hopes to be effective should:

-- Be personal.
+• Be personal.
 Over 90% of respondents to a USPS survey reported that personalization—informal use of the customer’s name, location, etc.—made them more likely to open a direct mail piece.
+Going the extra mile with personalized messages can further enhance customer loyalty.

 Looking for more ways to maximize your direct mail ROI?